gep13/gep13/input/blog/apress-half-price-ebook-deal.md

 Title: Apress Half Price eBook Deal
 Published: 14/3/2012
 Tags:
-- Apress
+- apress
-- Books
+- books
-- Deals
+- deals
-- Events
+- events
 ---

 I have just found out about a very appealing deal from [Apress](https://www.apress.com/), where you can get 50% off every eBook.
 This offer from [Apress](https://www.apress.com/) is in honor of the [South by SouthWest Conference](http://sxsw.com/) which is taking place this week.
 Details about the deal can be found here: